CodeAssociate/CA.Blocks.DataAccess/docs/quick-examples/reading-data/ExecuteStoredProcedure.md

 The result value wil be 246.

-Like output to call this in C# you need to define parameter to execute into.
-The simplest way is setting up normal input parameter can converting the parameter to an InputOutput.
-In the example below we will be using a intInput to setup parameter, in doing this the input value is set.
-Converting to an InputOutput value allows us to setup the return result  Once the command has been executed you read the value of the sqlInOutParam
+Like output parameters, to call this in C#, you need to define a parameter to execute into.
+The simplest way is setting up a normal input parameter and converting the parameter to an `InputOutput`.
+In the example below, we will be using an `intInput` to set up a parameter; in doing this, the input value is set.
+Converting to an `InputOutput` value allows us to set up the return result.
+Once the command has been executed, you read the value of the `sqlInOutParam`:
 ``` csharp
 public int CA_Blocks_SQLServerDataAccessUnitTests_SQLServer_InputOutput()
 {